FrontEndFoxes/curriculum/workshop/nanos/nano4.md

 | **Tools you’ll need**       | A modern browser like Chrome/Firefox.
 Access to [CodeSandbox](https://codesandbox.io).                |
 | **Time needed to complete** | 10 minutes                                                                                            |

-# Create a simple computed property
+# Create a Simple Computed Property

 Today you will create a very simple application that calculates the number of days since your birthday.
 You'll also learn about how computed properties work and how you can use them in your own projects.